willowlabs/willowlabs-apis-python/docs/index.rst

 Willow labs APIs offers services to get information regarding companies and related entities.
 The main companents are:

-* Information about the owners of a comapny.
-This service provides owners at all levels, meaning it recursively goes trough the ownership structure until a private owner is established.
+* Information about the owners of a company.
+This service provides owners at all levels, meaning it recursively goes through the ownership structure until a private owner is established.
 * Basic company information as address, industry, number of employees and more.
-* Signature rights and prokura holders for a comapny.
+* Signature rights and prokura holders for a company.
 * Roles connected to the company, for example CEO, board members, accountant.

 +-----------------------------------------+-------------------------------------------------------+-----------+-----------------------------------+
 | Service name                            | Descritpion                                           | Language  | English version                   |
 +=========================================+=======================================================+===========+===================================+